taylorsilva/posts/tasks-inputs-101/tasks-inputs-101.md

 ## Example Three - Input/Output Name Mapping

 Sometimes the names of inputs and outputs don't match, or they do match and you don't want them overwriting each other, like in the previous example.
 That's when `input_mapping` and `output_mapping` become helpful.
-Both of these features map the inputs/outputs in the task's config to some volume name in the job plan.
+Both of these features map the inputs/outputs in the task's config to some artifact name in the job plan.

 This pipeline has one job with four tasks.

 The first task outputs a file with the date to the `the-ouput` directory. `the-output` is mapped to the new name `demo-disk`.
-The volume `demo-disk` is now available in the rest of the job plan for future steps to take as inputs.
+The artifact `demo-disk` is now available in the rest of the job plan for future steps to take as inputs.

 The second task reads and prints the contents of the file under the new name `demo-disk`.

 The third task reads and prints the contents of the file under another name, `generic-input`.
-The `demo-disk` volume in the job plan is mapped to `generic-input`.
+The `demo-disk` artifact in the job plan is mapped to `generic-input`.

-The fourth task tries to use the volume name `the-output` as its input.
-This task fails to even start because `the-output` was never a volume name available in the job plan; it was remapped to `demo-disk`.
+The fourth task tries to use the artifact named `the-output` as its input.
+This task fails to even start because there was no artifact with the name `the-output` available in the job plan; it was remapped to `demo-disk`.

 ```yaml
 ---